ibm-cloud-docs/schematics/setup-api.md

 3. Generate a new {{site.data.keyword.cloud_notm}} IAM token that includes your {{site.data.keyword.cloud_notm}} credentials and the account ID that you want to work with.

     If you use an {{site.data.keyword.cloud_notm}} API key, you must use the {{site.data.keyword.cloud_notm}} account ID the API key was created for.
-To access clusters in other accounts, log into this account and create an {{site.data.keyword.cloud_notm}} API key that is based on this account.
+To access workspaces in other accounts, log into this account and create an {{site.data.keyword.cloud_notm}} API key that is based on this account.
     {: note}

     ```